lblauv/sr-backend-home-assessment/README.md

 ## Local Environment Adjustments & Lessons Learned

-On an Apple M1 (arm64) running Docker Desktop, we hit a few platform- and version-related issues.
-Here’s what we changed:
+On an Apple M1 (arm64) running Docker Desktop, I hit a few platform- and version-related issues.
+Here’s what I changed:

 - **Zookeeper image**
   Swapped the original `wurstmeister/zookeeper` (x86-only) for `bitnami/zookeeper:3.8.1` (multi-arch) to avoid QEMU crashes.